jackdawe/MBP/README.md

 # General Information

 1. joliRL/project/ is the root directory.
 2. To use one of my commands, first go to the root directory.
-Then follow the general architecture: ./project -cmd=COMMAND_NAME -myflag1= -myflag2= ... -myflagn=
+Then follow the general architecture:
+./project -cmd=COMMAND_NAME -myflag1= -myflag2= (...) -myflag100=
 3. Flags to indicate the path to a directory should end with a "/".

 # GRIDWORLD TASK